 • Capacity of the activities to offer curriculum/programme/network support

 • Level of response to national and DES priorities

 • Extent to which the activities support the development and maintenance of links with other relevant national agencies, support services and educational institutions.
-TPNs are expected to consult with the relevant support services and local Education Centres in preparing their proposals.
+TGAs must outline how they have consulted with the relevant support services and local Education Centres in preparing their proposals

 • Capacity of the activities to support innovation in the system

 • Extent to which the activities concerned support capacity building in the system

 • A minimum of ten participants must be enrolled for a TES funded CPD event to proceed and receive funding -

 • Extent of research focus involved

 The TPN coordinator will be required to notify constituent branches of the overall amount available to the network and to a particular branch.
 Branches will then organise their planned activities in the light of this figure and return signed claims (Local Activity Report) to the TPN Coordinator on an ongoing basis.
 The total amount claimed must be based on standard TES payment rates and must not exceed the amount approved.
 The nominated Education Centre will then pay the amount in question to the bank account of the TPN.
 Alternatively the Education Centre may be requested to pay the claims directly to TGAs and third parties.
 Ongoing claims MUST be made as soon as an activity happens and no later than thirty days after the event.
 Late claims will incur a 10% surcharge.

 It is accepted that National Executives incur certain administrative/development costs.
 These costs might include items such as